andybalholm/redwood/starlark.md

 - `body`: The response’s body content, as a string.
 Assigning to body replaces the response’s content.
 If the body is larger than `max-content-scan-size`, `body` will be `None`.

+- `header`: a dictionary containing the response’s HTTP headers.

 - `acls`: a set containing the ACL tags that have been assigned to the response.
   If you modify the set, it can affect the action that Redwood takes.